 Welcome to the Business Development and Partnerships Landing Page!

-Meeting flow: Every other Monday at 5pm ET on Zoom
+Meeting flow: Monthly on Zoom

 Goal 1: Partnerships – This group has added a partnerships email.
 They are also reviewing our previous partnership materials and updating as needed.
 This group is also thinking through funding opportunities.